 How to prevent ice dams

 Don’t wait until it’s too late!
-If you have any doubts that your roof is winter-ready, contact our experts ASAP.
-The health and well-being of your family may depend on it!
+If you aren’t sure whether your roof is winter-ready, contact our experts ASAP.
+The well-being of your family may depend on it!

-In addition to snow removal services, we can also conduct a roof inspection before winter.
-When it comes to making sure you’re warm and cozy for winter, Les Couvreurs Duro-Toit have you covered!
-Contact us by phone at (514) 755 – 8648 or fill out the form on our contact page!
+In addition to offering snow removal services, we also conduct roof inspections before winter sets in.
+When it comes to making sure you’re warm and cozy during the coldest season, Les Couvreurs Duro-Toit have you covered!
+Contact us by phone at (514) 755 – 8648 or use the form on our contact page.